The Investment Treaty Arbitration Review: Bifurcation in Investment Treaty Arbitration

 10 C Schreuer, The ICSID Convention: A Commentary, 2nd Edition, p.
 537.

 11 Lighthouse Corporation Pty Ltd and Lighthouse Corporation Ltd, IBC v.
-Democratic Republic of Timor-Leste, ICSID Case No. ARB/15/2, Procedural Order No. 3 on Bifurcation and Related Requests, 8 July 2016, Paragraph 19; William Ralph Clayton and others v.
-Government of Canada, PCA Case No. 2009-04, Procedural Order No. 19, 10 August 2015, Paragraph 19.
+Democratic Republic of Timor-Leste, ICSID Case No. ARB/15/2, Procedural Order No. 3 on Bifurcation and Related Requests, 8 July 2016, para 19; William Ralph Clayton and others v.
+Government of Canada, PCA Case No. 2009-04, Procedural Order No. 19, 10 August 2015, Paragraph 19; Michael Anthony Lee-Chin v.
+Dominican Republic, ICSID Case No. UNCT/18/3, Procedural Order No. 2 (Decision on Respondent Request for Bifurcation), March 6, 2019, paras 46–49.

 18 Of course, a jurisdictional objection may also be raised by a claimant against a respondent state's ancillary claim (such as a counterclaim) – and thus, at least in theory, bifurcation could equally be sought by a claimant looking to dispose of a respondent state's claim.
 For convenience, however, the discussion here will use terminology associated with the far more common scenario of a respondent state proposing bifurcation and the claimant investor resisting it.